lfkeitel/asml-sim/README.md

 ```
 ; Load FF into register 1
-21 FF
+LOADI %1 FF

 ; Halt
-C0 00
+HALT
 ```

 ### Labels

-Labels can be used instead of hard coding memory locations.
+Labels can be used in place of a full byte argument.
 Labels are defined on their own line starting with a colon:

 ```